 Use colorful pots for cacti, succulents, bromeliads, or small fruit trees, and train bougainvillea to climb walls or trellises.
 Paint an outdoor wall a bright color – turquoise, canary, or hot pink – to add a serious pop of color.

-English gardens have always been some of my favorite.
+English gardens have always been some of my favorites.
 Tall foxglove and moss-covered rocks welcome quiet strolls and reading in the garden.
 One of my favorite aspects of being in the U.K. in spring was the vast abundance of bulbs – hyacinths, tulips, and daffodils.

 Fill a wheelbarrow with potting soil and bulbs in the fall for a riotous bloom come spring.
 Wheelbarrows make fun containers and they can be rolled out of the way in the winter when the flowers are not in bloom.